Extent of available data.

 Data Source:MN Pollution Control Agency, Natural Resources Research Institute

 Tags:rivers, streams, Water Quality, watersheds

-This data layer indicates the average yield (pounds/acre) of Total Suspended Sediment (TSS) at the Major watershed level throughout the state.
-It was developed at NRRI using data from the MN Pollution Control Agency’s Watershed Pollutant Load Monitoring Network (WPLMN).
+This data layer indicates the average Yield (pounds/acre) of Total Suspended Sediment (TSS) at the Major watershed level throughout the state.
+It was developed at the Natural Resources Research Institute using data from the Minnesota Pollution Control Agency’s Watershed Pollutant Load Monitoring Network (WPLMN).
 The WPLMN program began in 2007 and uses water quality and flow data to calculate nutrient and sediment loads and concentrations from 199 major and sub-watersheds across the state.
 These data can be used for watershed modeling, determining pollutant source contributions, tracking water quality trends, and assessing water quality restoration efforts.
 Elevated levels of TSS can reduce clarity, impede biological function of many plant and animal species, and transport nutrients and contaminants.